 Role of the Executive Committee

 The Executive Committee is the governing body in charge of supervising the execution of the General Assembly’s decisions and the administration and work of the General Secretariat.
-It meets three times a year and sets organizational policy and direction.
+It meets three times a year.
+Its role is to:

 - Supervise the execution of the decisions of the General Assembly;